Azure/azure-sdk-for-net/sdk/loadtestservice/Azure.Developer.LoadTesting/samples/Sample1_CreateOrUpdateTestAsync.md

 To use these samples, you'll first need to set up resources.
 See [getting started](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/loadtestservice/Azure.Developer.LoadTesting/README.md#getting-started) for details.

-You can create a LoadTestclient and call the `CreateOrUpdateTest` method from client `LoadTestAdministrationClient`
+The sample below demonstrates how to create a new load test using the `LoadTestAdministrationClient` client.

 ## Create LoadTestAdministrationClient
 ```C# Snippet:Azure_Developer_LoadTesting_CreateAdminClient